 Club Information

-• Chairman’s Welcome
+• Co-Chair’s Welcome

-Dear Omonia Youth FC family
+Dear Omonia Youth FC family,

-Welcome to another season, one which will take us into 2022/23 and the club’s 28th season.
+Welcome to another season, one which will take us into 2023/24 and the club’s 29th season.

 • Club Ethos

-Club Ethos – ‘Football for All’
+‘Football for All’

 The core, overriding principle of Omonia Youth Football Club is ‘football for all’.